Widener University School of Law graduate, Managing Legal Editor at TermsFeed.

 Etsy has a very simple and short copyright notice, but it works just fine.
 Copyright notices are very common and universally understood, so this basic notice will still suffice:

 "Email" disclaimers are added to at the end of an email, usually in the signature section, so that the disclaimer automatically becomes a part of every email sent.
+They can include any type of disclaimer content that you wish to send with every email.

 While it hasn't been determined whether having an "email" disclaimer actually helps you avoid liability in a court of law, having the "email" disclaimer in place does come with some general benefits.